Srijon25/ChronosLang/spec.md

 ChronosLang is a small, research-first language and interpreter that puts time, concurrency, and introspection at the center.
-It supports temporal variables with scheduled assignments and time-travel inspection, goroutine-style concurrency with rendezvous channels, hygienic compile-time macros, and runtime reflection — all implemented in a compact, teachable interpreter.
+It supports temporal variables with scheduled assignments and time-travel inspection, goroutine-style concurrency with rendezvous channels, compile-time macros, and runtime reflection — all implemented in a compact, teachable interpreter.

 **Core features (by week) — what was added and where to find the demo**